Single-shot measurement of photonic topological invariant: Theory

-Heuristically, this correspondence between light intensity and topology can be understood by considering two extreme cases: \emph{(i)} $C_1 = 0$ and \emph{(ii)} $C_2 = 0$. \emph{(i)} When $C_1 = 0$, half of the light couples into the unit cell neighbouring the injection site, leading to $I_{A1} - I_{B1} = 1/2$ (on average) and $\nu = 1$. \emph{(ii)} By contrast, for $C_2 = 0$, all of the light is split evenly within the (same) unit cell of the injection site, leading to $I_{Am} - I_{Bm} = 0$ (on average, for all $m$) and $\nu = 0$.
+Heuristically, this correspondence between light intensity and topology is shown in Fig.~\ref{fig:2}A and can be understood by considering two topologically obstructed cases: \emph{(i)} $C_1 = 0$ and \emph{(ii)} $C_2 = 0$. \emph{(i)} When $C_1 = 0$, half of the light couples into the unit cell neighbouring the injection site, leading to $I_{A1} - I_{B1} = 1/2$ (on average) and $\nu = 1$. \emph{(ii)} By contrast, for $C_2 = 0$, all of the light is split evenly within the (same) unit cell of the injection site, leading to $I_{Am} - I_{Bm} = 0$ (on average, for all $m$) and $\nu = 0$.